 For a one-of-a-kind experience that takes you through the history of an awesome Kilkenny business, you have to check out the Smithwick’s Experience.

-You can learn all about the abbey and the Smithwick family legacy when you enjoy the Smithwick Experience during your time in Kilkenny.
+You can learn all about the abbey and the Smithwick family legacy when you enjoy the Smithwick Experience during your time in Kilkenny city.
 At the end of the fully guided tour, you are treated to a free pint of Smithwick’s Ale.
 You can find information on ticket prices and operating hours on the Smithwick’s Experience website.

 Pro Tip: The Smithwick’s Experience is a popular attraction, so be sure to buy your tickets in advance, especially if you are visiting during the summer months.